wandb/codesearchnet/README.md

 ### Raw Data - Filtered

-You may desire to extract the data from source and parse, annotate, dedupe and partition the data yourself, instead of starting with the pre-processed version of the data.
+You may desire to extract the data from source and parse, annotate, deduplicate and partition the data yourself, instead of starting with the pre-processed version of the data.
 Instructions on how to do this are located in the [dataextraction README](src/dataextraction/README.md).
 This data consists of the csv file with two fields: **(1)** The full path (owner/repo/path) and **(2)** the raw string contents of the file.
 These csv files are filtered to only include paths only ending in relevant file extensions (`.py`, `.java` or `.cs`).
 This data is located in the following S3 bucket:

 > https://s3.amazonaws.com/code-search-net/CodeSearchNet/{python,java,csharp}/raw/